The Crimson Circle (1936 film)

-The Crimson Circle is a 1936 British crime film directed by Reginald Denham and starring Hugh Wakefield, Alfred Drayton, and Niall MacGinnis.
+The Crimson Circle is a 1936 British crime film directed by Reginald Denham and starring Hugh Wakefield, Alfred Drayton, Noah Beery and June Duprez.
 It is based on the 1922 novel The Crimson Circle by Edgar Wallace.
 It was made by the independent producer Richard Wainwright at Shepperton and Welwyn Studios.

 Plot

 Detectives at Scotland Yard try to track down The Crimson Circle, a secret society of blackmailers.